Reds vs. Brewers Player Props Betting Odds

-Player prop bet odds for Christian Yelich, Jonathan India and others are available when the Milwaukee Brewers visit the Cincinnati Reds at Great American Ball Park on Saturday at 4:10 PM ET.
+Jonathan India and Christian Yelich are among the players with prop bets on the table when the Cincinnati Reds and the Milwaukee Brewers play at Great American Ball Park on Sunday (at 1:40 PM ET).

 Bet on this matchup or its props with DraftKings!